 The DLPC900 can also be controlled over the IC interface on IC port 0.
-The default DLPC900 secondary address is 0x34.
-This address is programmable using the IC secondary address within the Power up Defaults group box.

 The GUI permits the user to perform a bus swap on the DMD by checking the DMD Bus Swap box and selecting between Channels A and B. This feature is a firmware configuration option that only takes effect after uploading the firmware onto the EVM.
-However, when using the DLP LightCrafter Dual DLPC900 EVM the user may perform a bus swap on both the primary and the secondary by selecting each checkbox per desired channel.
+When using a LightCrafter Single DLPC900 EVM only checkbox the Primary controller option as this EVM does not include a Secondary controller.